 P.L.
 280 applies in 16 states.
 The law permits the federal government to transfer mandatory jurisdiction over major crimes in Indian country to the state, and it permits the state to acquire optional jurisdiction, in whole or in part, over Indian country within their boundaries.
 Six states have established mandatory jurisdiction over crimes in Indian country, and 10 states have established optional jurisdictions.

 For more information on P.L.
-280, see the U.S. Department of Justice Frequently Asked Questions page.
+280, see the U.S. Department of Interior, Indian Affairs, Frequently Asked Questions page.

 - DOJ Tribal Justice and Safety

 - OJP American Indian and Alaska Native Affairs